dominique-unruh/qrhl-tool/README.md

 # Binary installation

-The binaries should run on Windows, Linux, and MacOS.
-But if you have the choice, Linux should be easiest, especially if Java and Emacs are already installed.
+The binaries require Linux to run.
 You can download the binaries [here](https://github.com/dominique-unruh/qrhl-tool/releases).

-On Windows, font problems have been observed (strange characters in the proof state).

 ## Prerequisites

-* Java must be installed (at least Java 8), and the `java` executable must be in the path.
+* Java must be installed (at least Java 9), and the `java` executable must be in the path.
 * Emacs must be installed, and the `emacs` executable must be in the path (otherwise edit `proofgeneral.{bat,sh}`).

-To check whether this is the case, go into a terminal (or Command Prompt in Windows), and enter `java` or `emacs`, respectively, and see whether the commands are found.
+To check whether this is the case, go into a terminal, and enter `java` or `emacs`, respectively, and see whether the commands are found.